-3 Essays earning a score of 3 meet the criteria for the score of 4 but demonstrate less success in developing a position on what issues should be considered most important in making decisions about space exploration.
+3 Essays earning a score of 3 meet the criteria for a score of 4 but demonstrate less success in evaluating daylight saving time and offering a recommendation about its continued use.
 They are less perceptive in their understanding of the sources, or their explanation or examples may be particularly limited or simplistic.
 The essays may show less maturity in control of writing.